WikipediaBrown/SFSymbolsKit/README.md

 ## Contribute

-Send a pull request my dude... or make an issue.
+Send a pull request my dude... or create an issue.

 ## Author